What if you knew that one single factor was responsible for social disaster?

 • 92% more likely to end up divorced

 The factor: Not having a father involved in a child’s life.
 In our church’s youth group 15% have a dad living in the home.
 Ask yourself what happens when we disenfranchise the urban male.
-Ask yourself if our society can afford the results.
+Then ask yourself if our society can afford the results.

 I have a photograph in my office of seven young men from our neighborhood sitting on boulders in Oak Creek.
 None of them had dads engaged in their lives.
-We were on a discipleship weekend-so these were guys who had chosen a life of faith instead of a life on the streets.
-Fast forward four years: Two of them are young men of amazing positive impact, serving God by mentoring other urban young men.
-Two were already in prison serving hard time for violent crimes.
-The other three remain on the bubble.
-Not yet productive members of society.
-But not in prison either.
-Economically, the continued existence of our country depends on the five supporting the two.
-If we end up in a situation where the two support the five…well, the economics just don’t work.
+We were on a discipleship weekend-so these were young men who had chosen a life of faith instead of a life on the streets.
+Four years later two of them are men of amazing positive impact, serving God by mentoring other urban young men.
+Two were in prison serving hard time for violent crimes.

 Consider this: In high crime neighborhoods, 90% of children from stable 2 parent homes where the Father is involved do not become delinquents.

 What can you do?
 Amare Stoudemire started a charity called “Each One, Teach One.”
 I don’t know anything about his charity, but the concept is right.
-Men, find a young man to come along side of for the next decade.
-Not 10 or 20.
-Just one.
-If you need help finding one or with what to do, ask me.
-I know lots of them who would love an older Christian friend to help them navigate the waters of life.
+Men, find a young man to come alongside of for the next decade.

 (Statistics Retrieved from: http://thefatherlessgeneration.wordpress.com/statistics/)